Table of Contents

 {"field_70":["First Choice"]}

-Take the formatted fields and values from the previous step, and encode them using a tool like this URL Encoder.
+Take the formatted fields and values from the previous step and encode them using a tool like this URL Encoder.
+By encoding the fields and values, you are ensuring that the links can be shared and used while retaining the correct values.

 You will get an output that looks like this:

-Now that you have all the pieces, you can put your URL together using the following:
+Now that we have all the pieces, we can put our URL together using the following:

 Page URL+?[view_key]_vars=+encoded fields/values

-*Be sure to replace [view_key] with the View key you identified in step one.
+Note: Be sure to replace [view_key] with the view key we identified in step one.

 For this example, our completed URL looks like this: